t-fbd/Ti/README.md

 - If file was opened from a path other than current directory, it will not save changes to the file in the original directory.
 It will instead save a new copy of the original file, with any changes, to the current directory.
+- Ti will not open a scratch buffer when flags are added, it will open an existing file though

 DESIGN/STRUCTURE
 =================